SaaS growth marketing is a lot more complex than you’d think.

 That’s why you need to have a strategy and an audience before you begin your launch.
 Without those two things, it’s a long road to building traction — and failure is all too common.

 So what kinds of launch strategies are out there?
 Plenty.
 Here are some in-depth looks at launch planning and the steps you must take to boost your chances of launch success:

 - 10 Steps for Successfully Launching a New Product or Service

 - 14 Essential Elements of a Flawless Product Launch

 - Launch Like Steve Jobs: 7 Ways to Build Buzz for Your Next Product Launch

-One way we love to learn about what works and what doesn’t is by checking out case studies of successful brands.
+One way we learn about what works and what doesn’t is by reviewing case studies of successful brands.
 These case studies on launches offer a ton of gold: